-- More effective role of the Chairperson of the Board - In handling of AGM. - In overseeing arrangements. - In ensuring that all Directors attend. - In ensuring that the AGM starts on time. - Chairperson address should be a comprehensive note on the industry, the sector, the happenings of the past year and a peep into the future. - His/her presentation can be a mix of video, audio and speech. - There should be a personal connect with shareholders, by remembering the names of shareholders with substantial shareholding, or those who come each year. - More effective role of Stakeholders Relationship Committee - Since this committee focuses on security holders, it can oversee the AGM arrangements, and post AGM feedback. - Directors should ensure that they go through the Annual report carefully before the AGM.
-At present, it is often taken as read in Board meetings. - Engagement between Independent Directors and shareholders too could be improved by organising meetings, in addition to AGMs, between the two.
+- More effective role of the Chairperson of the Board - In handling of AGM. - In overseeing arrangements. - In ensuring that all Directors attend. - In ensuring that the AGM starts on time. - Chairperson address should be a comprehensive note on the industry, the sector, the happenings of the past year and a peep into the future. - His/ Her presentation can be a mix of video, audio and speech. - There should be a personal connect with shareholders, by remembering the names of shareholders with substantial shareholding, and those who come each year. - More effective role of Stakeholders Relationship Committee - Since this committee focuses on security holders, it should oversee the AGM arrangements, and post AGM feedback. - Directors should ensure that they go through the Annual report carefully before the AGM.
+At present, it is often taken as read in Board meetings. - Engagement between Independent Directors and shareholders too could be improved by organising meetings, between the two.
 This will go a long way in increasing the confidence of the investors.

 - Onus for conduct of smooth AGM, and meaningful interaction between the Board, senior management and shareholders is on the Board.
-This would include smooth broadcast, interactive participation, and questions posed by shareholders to be made visible to all meeting participants during the meeting itself. - Lead Independent Directors should be available, when appropriate, for consultation and direct communication with stockholders. - Where there is a Lead Independent Director, the company should provide information as to how shareholders can contact him/her directly, rather than having to go through the company.
+This would include smooth broadcast, interactive participation, and questions posed by shareholders to be made visible to all meeting participants during the meeting itself. - Lead Independent Directors should be available, when appropriate, for consultation and direct communication with stockholders. - Where there is a Lead Independent Director, the company should provide information as to how shareholders can contact him/her directly, rather than having to go through the company. - In addition to formal general meetings, the Chairperson should seek regular engagement with major shareholders, in order to understand their views on governance and performance, against strategy.
+Committee Chairpersons should seek engagement with shareholders on significant matters related to their areas of responsibility.
+The Chairperson should ensure that the Board has a clear understanding of the views of the shareholders.

-ISSUE#9 Feedback from AGMs not taken/ not acted upon
+Feedback from AGMs not taken/ not acted upon